 Blender 4.5’s release candidate is available for testing!
 Featuring many improvements and being the next Long Term Support (LTS) release.

-Changes include:- Better Vulkan support, now on par with OpenGL, with features like OpenXR, Subdivision, USD/Hydra, and improved performance.
+- Better Vulkan support, now on par with OpenGL, with features like OpenXR, Subdivision, USD/Hydra, and improved performance.

 - Default graphics backend remains OpenGL, but Vulkan should be ready for production use with updated drivers on Windows or Linux.